 Why IS the CFP program so important to Oregon and the rest of the nation?

 - Air Quality Improvements: California is home to some of the most problematic air quality, largely caused by transportation-related emissions.
 The LCFS marks a sharp turning point in addressing California’s air quality, thanks to its immediate and long-term environmental goals.
 In Oregon, the CFP program has already started to reduce emissions.

 - Clean Fuel Development & Adoption: Like the LCFS, CFP credit values have spurred new interest in clean fuel development, resulting in job creation and economic growth.
 Landfills, agricultural facilities, and wastewater treatment plants can now transform their waste to a beneficial product, in addition to reducing methane that otherwise would have been emitted into the atmosphere.
 More clean fuel production translates to greater supply, creating confidence fleets need to consider a transition from diesel.
 Couple increased supply with a portion of the CFP credit value Oregon fleets often retain and the incentive to use clean fuel intensifies, adding to the positive environmental impact.

 What’s on the Horizon?

-While the CFP is here to stay, benchmark emissions rates change over time in addition to compliance and reporting requirements.
-It can be challenging to stay current as the CFP evolves, which is key to optimizing returns on clean fuel development projects and clean fuel usage.
+While the CFP is here to stay, benchmark emission rates change over time in addition to compliance and reporting requirements.
+It can be challenging to stay current as the CFP evolves which is key to optimizing returns on clean fuel development projects and clean fuel usage.
 We can help – reach out to learn how.